dalealleshouse/zebra-puzzle-solver/README.md

 # Zebra Puzzle Solver

 This is an exercise in programming complex logic.
-Although primarily intended for entertainment, it provides a solid examples of best practices for solving problems with code.
+Although primarily intended for entertainment, it provides solid examples of best practices for solving problems with code.

 ## The Puzzle

 There are several different version of the Zebra Puzzle (aka Einstein's puzzle).
-The solution provided in the repository are flexible enough to solve them all.
+The solutions provided in the repository are flexible enough to solve them all.
 However, the goal is the most difficult version of the puzzle as shown below.

 1. There are five houses.
 1. The Englishman lives in the red house.